knative/docs/docs/versioned/install/README.md

 # Installing Knative

 This page provides guidance for Kubernetes administrators on how to install Knative on an existing Kubernetes cluster.
-Knative has three components: Eventing, Serving, and Functions along with the CLI client tools `kn` and `func`.
+Knative has three components: Eventing, Serving, and Functions.
 Serving and Eventing are installed into clusters.
 Functions is not installed into clusters given that the client `func` CLI tool builds and deploys stateless functions as standard containers.

 A Knative installation assumes you are familiar with the following: